weaker098/AI-WEBUI-and-MEMORY/README.md

 Every system is different — what works for me might not work for you.
 Default settings are a starting point, not a recommendation.
 Tweak the embedding models, reranker, and memory filters based on your own hardware and use case.
 When in doubt, start with defaults and adjust one thing at a time.

-> 📺 A YouTube tutorial is coming eventually... maybe.
-No promises.

 ---

 ## 🐛 Bug Reports